Distributed Estimation and Inference for Semi-parametric Binary Response Models: Simulations

-To evaluate the performance of the competitor algorithms, we record the coverage rate of each method for estimating the projected parameter $\bm{1}_{p} ^{\top} \be^*$, i.e., the rate that the estimated confidence interval covers the true value of $\bm{1}_{p} ^{\top} \be^*$.
-By Corollary \ref{cor:inference}, for each $t$, our {\mSMSE} algorithm constructs a ($1-\xi$)-level confidence interval for $\bm{1}_{p} ^{\top} \be^*$ as follows:
+To evaluate the performance of the competitor algorithms, we record the coverage rate of each method for estimating the projected parameter $\bm{1}_{p} ^{\top} \bm{\beta }^{*}$, that is, the rate that the estimated confidence interval covers the true value of $\bm{1}_{p} ^{\top} \bm{\beta }^{*}$.
+By Corollary~\ref{cor:inference}, for each $t$, our \texttt{(mSMSE)} algorithm constructs a ($1-\xi $)-level confidence interval for $\bm{1}_{p} ^{\top} \bm{\beta }^{*}$ as follows: